stellar/js-stellar-sdk/docs/reference/examples.md

 // That site exposes a global StellarSdk object you can use.
 // To run this code in the Chrome, open the console tab in the DevTools.
-// The hotkey to open the DevTools console is Ctrl+Shift+J or (Cmd+Opt+J on Mac). const StellarSdk = require('stellar-sdk');
+// The hotkey to open the DevTools console is Ctrl+Shift+J or (Cmd+Opt+J on Mac). const {
+  Horizon,
+  Networks,
+  Asset,
+  Keypair,
+  Operation,
+  TransactionBuilder,
+} = require('@stellar/stellar-sdk');

 // The source account is the account we will be signing and sending from. const sourceSecretKey = 'SCZANGBA5YHTNYVVV4C3U252E2B6P6F5T3U6MM63WBSBZATAQI3EBTQ4';

-// Derive Keypair object and public key (that starts with a G) from the secret const sourceKeypair = StellarSdk.Keypair.fromSecret(sourceSecretKey);
+// Derive Keypair object and public key (that starts with a G) from the secret const sourceKeypair = Keypair.fromSecret(sourceSecretKey);
 const sourcePublicKey = sourceKeypair.publicKey();

 const receiverPublicKey = 'GAIRISXKPLOWZBMFRPU5XRGUUX3VMA3ZEWKBM5MSNRU3CHV6P4PYZ74D';

-// Configure StellarSdk to talk to the horizon instance hosted by Stellar.org
+// Configure the server to the Horizon instance hosted by Stellar.org
-// To use the live network, set the hostname to 'horizon.stellar.org' const server = new StellarSdk.Server('https://horizon-testnet.stellar.org');
+// To use the live network, set the hostname to 'horizon.stellar.org' const server = new Horizon.Server('https://horizon-testnet.stellar.org');

 (async function main() {
   // Transactions require a valid sequence number that is specific to this account.
   // We can fetch the current sequence number for the source account from Horizon. const account = await server.loadAccount(sourcePublicKey);

-  // Right now, there's one function that fetches the base fee.
+  // Right now, there's one function that fetches the base fee. const fee = await server.fetchBaseFee();
-  // In the future, we'll have functions that are smarter about suggesting fees,
-  // e.g.: `fetchCheapFee`, `fetchAverageFee`, `fetchPriorityFee`, etc.
-  const fee = await server.fetchBaseFee();

-  const transaction = new StellarSdk.TransactionBuilder(account, {
+  const transaction = new TransactionBuilder(account, {
       fee,
       // Uncomment the following line to build transactions for the live network.
 Be
       // sure to also change the horizon hostname.
       // networkPassphrase: StellarSdk.Networks.PUBLIC,
-      networkPassphrase: StellarSdk.Networks.TESTNET
+      networkPassphrase: Networks.TESTNET
     })
-    // Add a payment operation to the transaction .addOperation(StellarSdk.Operation.payment({
+    // Add a payment operation to the transaction .addOperation(Operation.payment({
       destination: receiverPublicKey,
       // The term native asset refers to lumens
-      asset: StellarSdk.Asset.native(),
+      asset: Asset.native(),
       // Specify 350.1234567 lumens.
 Lumens are divisible to seven digits past
       // the decimal.
-They are represented in JS Stellar SDK in string format
+They are represented in the SDK in string format to avoid
-      // to avoid errors from the use of the JavaScript Number data structure.
+      // errors from the use of the JavaScript Number data structure.
       amount: '350.1234567',
     }))
     // Make this transaction valid for the next 30 seconds only .setTimeout(30)
     // Uncomment to add a memo (https://developers.stellar.org/docs/glossary/transactions/)
-    // .addMemo(StellarSdk.Memo.text('Hello world!'))
+    // .addMemo(Memo.text('Hello world!'))
     .build();

   // Sign this transaction with the secret key